Metcalf Cup and Prize and Metcalf Awards for Excellence in Teaching

 About the Awards

-The Cup and Prize and the Awards were established in 1973 by a gift from the late Dr. Arthur G. B. Metcalf to create “a systematic procedure for the review of the quality of teaching at Boston University and the identification and advancement of those members of the faculty who excel as teachers.”
+The Metcalf Cup and Prize and Metcalf Awards were established in 1973 by a gift from the late alumnus and Boston University Trustee, Dr. Arthur G. B. Metcalf, to create “a systematic procedure for the review of the quality of teaching at Boston University and the identification and advancement of those members of the faculty who excel as teachers.”

-The following criteria are used to select winners of the Metcalf Cup and Prize and Awards:
+Criteria used to select winners of the Metcalf Cup and Prize and the Metcalf Awards:

-- Challenge and ambition: How, and how much, does the nominee challenge students intellectually?
+- Challenge and ambition.
+How and to what extent does the nominee challenge students intellectually?

-- Engagement: how and to what extent does the nominee engage students in active learning (which could mean discussions, interactive lectures, group and individual projects, service or community-based research and learning, presentations, responsibility for the learning of classmates, etc.)?
+- Engagement.
+How and to what extent does the nominee engage students in active learning (discussions, interactive lectures, group and individual projects, service or community-based research and learning, presentations, responsibility for the learning of classmates, etc.)?

 To be eligible, a faculty member must:

 - Have held a full-time, continuing appointment on the teaching faculty for not less than six semesters;

 - Be teaching during the Spring semester of the current academic year;